TGAC/grassroots-service-field-trial/readme.md

 ### Manage Study

 Following the same nomenclature as BrAPI, a Study is a phenotyping experiment taking place at a single location.
 One or more Studies can take place within a single Trial.

-### Search Field Trials

-A service to search field trial data

-It is described in the [user](https://grassroots.tools/docs/user/services/field_trial/search_portal.md) guide for this service.
-As well as the common `so:image` and
-`database` configuration options, it has a number of additional parameters.
-These are:

-### Submit Field Trial Treatment Factor

-Add a Treatment Factor to the system

-### Submit Field Trial Treatments

-Add Treatments to the system